clockworklabs/spacetime-docs/docs/unity/part-4.md

 }
 ```

-To delete your Maincloud module, you can run: `spacetime delete -s maincloud <your module name>`
+To delete your Maincloud database, you can run: `spacetime delete -s maincloud <your database name>`

 # Conclusion